Getting to Know the Next Generation of Financial Planners

 When I meet with a client, I’m not selling them one investment product over another.
 I’m leading with the sale of financial planning itself.
 We had a number of top universities participate in the program and they’ve truly embraced the idea of financial planning as a helping profession, not a sales-driven profession.

 Universities have done a great job of teaching their students what financial planning can be.
 They’re communicating the profound ways in which it can impact a client’s life, how it can be a form of empowerment, and how it can be a powerful way to help those who need it.

 We saw this in our externship program as well.
 One comment in particular has stuck with me:

 “As a disabled single mother, I couldn’t find a planner that wanted to work with my limited assets, despite my need for planning to avoid poverty in old age.
 This is a major factor in my decision to become a financial planner.
 If I need help and can’t find it, I bet I’m not alone.”

-The financial planners of tomorrow have been sold a particular vision of planning.
+The next generation of financial advisors have been sold a particular vision of planning.
 In some instances, they even have a deeply personal or emotional drive to help people by empowering them with financial planning.
-They are eager to establish a career in a helping profession—which only means great things for our profession—but if their experience in their first few jobs doesn’t align with the vision they’ve been sold, they may be likely to leave the profession.
+They are eager to be holistic planners and establish a career in a helping profession—which only means great things for our profession—but if their experience in their first few jobs doesn’t align with the vision they’ve been sold, they may be likely to leave the profession.

 Understanding this about the next wave of planners, firms should prepare to accommodate the future of their workforce, and in turn, deliver greater outcomes for their clients.